 One pupil, who was in the changing room at the time of the incident, described seeing the partition wall falling forward away from the shower wall.

 In a statement to the police, she said: “It seemed to stay in one piece as it fell.
 The wall fell away from where I was standing and I was unhurt”

 “I didn’t know at the time if anyone had been hurt.”

-The court heard pupils describe the wall falling over shortly after students had leant against it to change their shoes for an upcoming PE lesson.
+The court heard pupils describe the wall falling over shortly after it had been leant against as students took off their shoes to get changed for a PE lesson.

 “There was no sound of the wall cracking, the only sound was it landing on the ground - it was really noisy.”

-Another pupil, who was also in the room at the time, said the wall had apparently seemed to “shuffle” forwards slightly before falling.
+Another pupil said the wall apparently seemed to “shuffle” forwards slightly before falling in its entirety.